nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 Automated Certificate Management Environment (ACME) protocol enables partly automated certificate management of the authentication and sign certificates on the Security Server.
 More information about the required configuration is available in the [Security Server User Guide](../Manuals/ug-ss_x-road_6_security_server_user_guide.md#24-configuring-acme).

+### 3.2 Changing the System Parameter Values in Configuration Files

+The configuration files are INI files [INI], where each section contains parameters for a particular server component.

+In order to override the default values of system parameters, create or edit the file

+	/etc/xroad/conf.d/local.ini

+See [UG-SYSPAR](#Ref_UG-SYSPAR) for configuration details.

 ## 4 Upgrading